Booligoosh/codetheweb.blog/_posts/2017-11-15-basic-css-properties.md

 ![A pink heading with a 50% opacity][rgba-screenshot]{:class='screenshot-white'}

 ### Hex values
-Hex values are simply another way of writing RGB values (they do not support RGBA).
+Hex values are another way of writing RGB values (they do not support RGBA).
 Hex uses characters 0-f, in hexadecimal (base 16).
 Hex codes in CSS are made up of a `#`, followed by six characters - for example, `#37e22b`.
-The first two characters are for R, the middle two are for G, an the last two are for G. These are the RGB values converted into hexadecimal.
+Hex colors are made up of two-character pairs:
+- `#37e22b`
+    - `37` - Red
+    - `e2` - Green
+    - `2b` - Blue

 Sound confusing?
-Don't worry - all that you really need to remember is that they are another way of writing RGB and how to write them.
+Don't worry - all that you need to remember is that they are another way of writing RGB and how to write them.
 Try replacing your CSS color value with the hex code from above:
 ```CSS
 h1 {
     color: #37e22b;